jalogut/magento2-deploy-zero-downtime/PITCHME.md

 - Start easy, if you do not have a build system.
 Just deploy w/o it.
 You can reliable deploy with Zero downtime
 - If you have a CI in place, try the new build pipeline
 - If issues arise, create a PR and be patient (Magento is not perfect)
+- Do not use the demo bash scripts.
+I created them only for the demo.
+Now that you know how the deployments should work, use your favourite tool to implement that